 - ¼ teaspoon black pepper

-- In a large mixing bowl, add the cabbage and the carrot.
-Set aside.
+- In a large mixing bowl, add both bags of the coleslaw mix and set aside.

 - In a small mixing bowl, whisk together the remaining ingredients to form the dressing.

-- Pour the dressing over the cabbage and carrot and toss to coat completely.
+- Pour the dressing over the coleslaw mix and toss to coat completely.